 Dardoola has variants of his name in the records – many of which were anglicised spellings and pronunciations.
 He was known as Cadir, Carter, Charlie, and Dardoola and it is very hard to locate information on him – he didn’t even know his true age, stating “about 42” on my grandmother’s birth certificate, and coming from Allahabad in India.

-We have family tales that say he lost his mother, father, and sister and was raised by his grandparents in a village well out of town.
-There is a tiger’s claw that was apparently from a tiger he killed there.
-He hated camels and said they “are brothers to the snake”.
-We don’t believe he came out as part of a team working with them, listing his many occupations as a marine dealer (bottle-o), butcher, wood cutter, and selling lollies and vegetables from a cart.
+We have family tales that say he lost his mother, father, and sister and was raised by his grandparents in a village far out of town.
+There is a tiger’s claw that was apparently from a tiger he killed.
+He hated camels and referred to them as ‘brothers to the snake’.
+His daughter remembers camels being kept near their home.
+We are not sure if he came out as part of a team working with them, but he listed various occupations such as a marine dealer (bottle-o), butcher, wood cutter, and selling lollies and vegetables from a cart.

 Kate and Dardoola had eight children – their anglicised names are in brackets: